neoforged/.github/primers/1.21.2/index.md

         - `handlePlacement` is now abstract and returns a `$PostPlaceAction`, taking in an additional `ServerLevel`
             - This remove all basic placement recipes calls, as that would be handled internally by the `ServerPlaceRecipe`
     - `RecipeCraftingHolder#setRecipeUser` no longer takes in a `Level`
+    - `SmithingMenu#hasRecipeError` - Returns whether the recipe had an error when placing items in the inventory.
 - `net.minecraft.world.item.crafting`
     - `AbstractCookingRecipe` now implements `SingleItemRecipe`
         - The constructor no longer takes in the `RecipeType`, making the user override the `getType` method